 The most environmentally-friendly way to visit Keukenhof is by public transport.
-From March 20 till May 18, bus 858 - a direct bus - will run between the Schiphol Excellence Parking and Keukenhof.
+During opening hours of the Keukenhof, bus 858 - a direct bus - will run between the Schiphol Excellence Parking and Keukenhof.
 This line is also called the 'Keukenhof Express'.

-This fast, non-stop service drops you right outside the main entrance to Keukenhof with a frequency of 4 to 12 buses per hour.
+This fast, non-stop service drops you right outside the main entrance to Keukenhof with a frequency of up to six buses per hour.
 The journey to Keukenhof takes 35 minutes.

 Better still, buy a COMBI-ticket.
 This ticket covers both the bus fare for a round-trip ticket plus the entrance to the Keukenhof.
 You can buy COMBI-tickets online via the link on this page, at the Holland Tourist Information boot at Schiphol or at the small van parked next to bus 858 at the bus stop.